 THESE are divided times.
 Polarised opinions and debate that sometimes generate more heat than light characterise public discourse at present.
 Neutrality is a rare phenomenon – and the notion of neutrality can attract suspicion and even opprobrium.
 Neutrality risks collusion, some argue.
 Others suggest that neutrality rarely supports the most vulnerable.
 It may be seen as the "easy way out", dodging difficult questions and exposing a lack of moral courage.

 In healthcare, divergent opinions and the role, or otherwise, of neutrality are live questions.
-The Royal College of Physicians has invited its members to vote in a poll on its position, which is currently neutral, on assisted dying.
+At the time of writing, The Royal College of Physicians has invited its members to vote in a poll on its position on assisted dying.
 The tone and content of the discussions have, mostly, been considerate and inclusive.
 Nonetheless, it is clear that different people hold opinions that are hard to reconcile.
 Consensus looks, at the time of writing, likely to be impossible.

 I have been working recently on difference amongst clinical teams, particularly in services where moral questions are particularly visible and personal.
 The question of the extent to which clinicians do and should bring their own views to responding to moral questions arising in specific cases has been a recurrent theme.
 Regulators distinguish between personal and professional perspectives, with the former generally not considered to have a place in clinical practice aside from situations where conscientious objection is legally permitted.
 Yet, in the messy, fallible business of being human, where emotions (conscious and unconscious) inevitably inform how we discern, conceptualise and react to situations, that line can be difficult to hold.